shamayoga/www-shamayoga/teacher-training/index.md

 There will also be one major teaching assessment towards the end of the course, the actual date of which may be specified by the student.<br>Each weekend will open and close with a sharing circle to summarise the main topics of the weekend.

-Read the Interview (Teach Your Yoga) with Steve Avian, course leader.
+Read the Interview (Teach Your Yoga) with Steve Avian, course director.
 [Interview](../steve-avian/interview/)

 [Download Course Calendar](https://downloads.shamayoga.org.uk/yogateaching2019calendar.pdf "Download Course Calendar"){: .download target="_blank"}